1980 All-Ireland Senior Hurling Championship final

 The 1980 All-Ireland Senior Hurling Championship Final was the 93rd All-Ireland Final and the culmination of the 1980 All-Ireland Senior Hurling Championship, an inter-county hurling tournament for the top teams in Ireland.
 The match took place at Croke Park, Dublin, on 7 September 1980, between 1979 runners-up Galway and 1973 winners Limerick, and it was refereed by Noel O'Donoghue from Dublin.
 Galway captained by Joe Connolly and managed by Cyril Farrell won the game by 2–15 to 3–9.

 Background

-The All-Ireland final was only the second ever meeting of Galway and Limerick in a championship decider.
-Galway triumphed on that occasion to claim their second All-Ireland title.
+This All-Ireland final was only the second ever meeting of Galway and Limerick in a championship decider.
+Galway triumphed to claim their second All-Ireland title.
 Limerick were lining out in their fourteenth All-Ireland final and were seeking their eight title, their first since defeating Kilkenny in 1973.
 Galway were appearing in their eleventh All-Ireland decider and their second in succession since losing to Kilkenny in 1979.